freeCodeCamp/guide/src/pages/articles/certificates/target-a-specific-child-of-an-element-using-jquery/index.md

 ---
-title: Target A Specific Child of An Element Using jQuery
+title: Target a Specific Child of An Element Using jQuery
 ---
 jQuery uses CSS Selectors to target elements. `target:nth-child(n)` css selector allows you to select all the nth element with the target class or element type.